bitwiseworks/python-os2/Doc/reference/datamodel.rst

    Enter the runtime context related to this object.
-The :keyword:`with` statement will bind this method's return value to the target(s) specified in the :keyword:`as` clause of the statement, if any.
+The :keyword:`with` statement will bind this method's return value to the target(s) specified in the :keyword:`!as` clause of the statement, if any.

 .. method:: object.__exit__(self, exc_type, exc_value, traceback)